NetHaven/GooeyJS/README.md

 ## Components

 ### Layout & Containers
+- **AccordionPanel** - creates a collapsible accordion interface that contains multiple ui-panel elements.
+Only one accordion section can be open at a time by default, providing an efficient way to organize content in a compact vertical layout.
 - **Application** - the root-level component for GooeyJS applications.
 It provides the foundational viewport setup and base styling for the entire application hierarchy.
 This component has no template or wrapped HTML elements - it serves purely as the top-level container that establishes the application's viewport and basic layout properties.
 - **AppPanel** - the top-level container component for GooeyJS applications.
 It provides the main application layout structure and serves as the root container for all other UI components.
 - **GroupBox** - creates a container with an optional title label that groups related form elements or content together.
 It extends the Panel component to provide visual organization with classic desktop-style grouping appearance.